 Depending on the weight and type of animals single, double or triple tier stalls will be used in-line with IATA regulations.

-How do you load them into the stalls?
+How do you load livestock into the stalls?

-We have access to a team of expert Intradco Professional AVI attendants on hand for all loading.
+We have access to a team of expert Intradco professional AVI attendants for all loading.

 How long does it take to load the animals?

 This varies depending on the number of animals being transported.
 Our expert AVI attendants and ground staff are on-hand to load and unload all animals safely.

 When transporting day old chicks, how many travel in each box?

 This depends on the shipment and the dimensions of the boxes being used.

 How many boxes of day old chicks can you stack?